 Language instruction and an introduction to colloquial Spanish in Argentina are additional components of the orientation.
 You will also receive academic advising and register for IES Abroad and partner university courses.

-continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.
+Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

 Redefine the way you live and learn in Buenos Aires through our cultural events and activities, such as:

-Lu ján, San Pedro, and San Antonio De Areco
+San Antonio De Areco

 The IES Abroad Buenos Aires Center is located in downtown Buenos Aires within walking distance of Plaza San Martin and Recoleta Cemetery.

-John has served as the Director for the Graduate Marketing Program at the Universidad Argentina de la Empresa, as well as Director of the MBA Program at the Universidad de Palermo, Graduate School of Business in Buenos Aires.
-In Argentina, he has held numerous teaching appointments in the fields of international business and marketing, and John has served as a Visiting International Scholar at Virginia Commonwealth University.
+Born and raised in Argentina, Juan Hudson has extensive experience living and learning abroad.
+He holds a Bachelor of Science Degree in Electrical Engineering from Purdue University, and he earned a Master’s Degree in Business Administration at Duke University’s Fuqua School of Business.
+Prior to joining IES Abroad, Juan held senior academic and managerial roles in the study abroad field in Latin America.
+Juan has also served as the Director for the Graduate Marketing Program at the Universidad Argentina de la Empresa, as well as Director of the MBA Program at the Universidad de Palermo, Graduate School of Business in Buenos Aires.
+In Argentina, he has held numerous teaching appointments in the fields of international business and marketing, and Juan has served as a Visiting International Scholar at Virginia Commonwealth University.